hashicorp/go-plugin/docs/extensive-go-plugin-tutorial.md

 }
 ~~~

-What does this mean?
 So, remember: `GreeterRPCServer` is the one calling the actual implementation while Client is receiving the result of that call.
 The `GreeterPlugin` has the `Greeter` interface embedded just like the `RPCServer`.
 We will use the `GreeterPlugin` as a struct in the plugin map.
 This is the plugin that we will actually use.

 This is all still common stuff.
 These things will need to be visible for both.
 The plugin's implementation will use the interface to see what it needs to implement.
-The Client will use it see what to call and what API is available.
+The Client will use it to see what to call and what APIs are available.
 Like, `Greet`.

-How does the implementation look like?

 ### The Implementation

-In a completely separate package, but which still has access to the interface definition, this plugin could be something like this:
+In a completely separate package, but which still has access to the interface definition, this plugin could be like this:

 ~~~go
 // Here is a real implementation of Greeter